 Eggs – Choose the omega 3-fortified varieties.
 Look for omega 3 or DHA on the label.

 Frozen Foods – Frozen fruits, vegetables, seafood, and poultry are just as nutritious as fresh.
 Avoid frozen vegetables with added butter or sauces.
 Avoid fruits with added sugar.

-Condiments – hummus, bean dips, salsa, tabuleh, bruschetta, guacamole, pesto, sun-dried tomatoes, are healthy choices.
-All vinegar, ketchup, mayonnaise (olive oil or canola-based best), hot sauce, mustards, tahini, horse radish, and light soy sauce are fine.
+Condiments – hummus, bean dips, salsa, tabbouleh, bruschetta, guacamole, pesto, sun-dried tomatoes, are healthy choices.
+All vinegar, ketchup, mayonnaise (olive oil or canola-based best), hot sauce, mustards, tahini, horseradish, and light soy sauce are fine.
 All herbs and spices – dried or fresh – are fantastic.
-Select olive oil or canola oil based vinaigrettes for your salad dressings.
+Select olive oil or canola oil-based vinaigrettes for your salad dressings.
 Avoid fat-free (too much sugar) and creamy varieties.

 Cooking Oil – Your best choices are extra virgin olive oil and canola oil.
 Nut-based oils (walnut, sesame, etc) are also healthy choices if called for in recipes.
 Canola-based pan sprays are wonderful.

 Cereals – To make a healthy selection, check the label for 5 grains or more of fiber and 10 grams or less of sugar per serving.